Chill Clinton is a trading card enthusiast and investor who operates an online trading card store.

 Also, take a moment to compare the booster pack to images on Google.
 Though there is some variance in color saturation between different printings, if you notice that your pack is exceptionally lighter or darker than images you see online, or if the art or writing on the pack appears blurry, you may have a counterfeit or resealed booster.

 In this instance, buyers can initiate a return on the basis of a fraudulent listing on eBay, or if using TCGPlayer.com, they can contact customer support directly since the platform actually provides a completely free verification service for customers who believe they have purchased a fraudulent item.

 As With Any Collectible, Invest for Fun, Not Just Profit

 I published an article listing five tips for those interested in investing in Pokémon trading cards, and perhaps one of the most important tips was the last one: "If You Don't Have a Passion for Pokémon, Don't Do It."

 This remains true for sealed products.
-Due to the moderate risk of acquiring illegitimate items, the potential for fire or other disaster, the difficulty of storing and maintaining your assets, and the illiquidity of Pokémon cards, the only investors who should realistically get involved in the space are those with a genuine interest in collecting Pokémon while seeing some healthy yet often humble returns in the process.
+Due to the moderate risk of acquiring illegitimate items, the potential for fire or another disaster, the difficulty of storing and maintaining your assets, and the illiquidity of Pokémon cards, the only investors who should realistically get involved in the space are those with a genuine interest in collecting Pokémon while seeing some healthy yet often humble returns in the process.

 This being said, if you have a passion for "catching them all," you may find that investing in sealed products will reduce your risk, quickly diversify your market exposure, and offer your eventual buyers value that exceeds simply the physical product.
 Happy collecting!